Jacana expands with medical cannabis store in New Kingston

 Located in the newly refurbished New Kingston Business Centre on Grenada Crescent, the store offers more than 20 strains of “high-quality organic cannabis and wellness products” synonymous with the Jacana brand.

 “Jacana definitely wanted a footprint in the heart of Kingston, and New Kingston has always been known for the hustling, bustling…the energy centre of business and night life and entertainment.
 We found that this location in the New Kingston Business Centre was a perfect fit for us and our objectives and goals.
 The place is beautiful…it's been renovated and the flow is great.
-We thought that was a great fit for the brand,” Jacana's Commercial Director Kevin Bourke told the Jamaica Observer on Saturday.
+We thought that was a great fit for the brand,” Jacana's Vice-President Marketing & New Business Development Kevin Bourke told the Jamaica Observer on Saturday.

 “We want to be a cultural hub in New Kingston.
 People can come and chill out and get their organically grown medicine, whether that's CBD (cannabidiol) from our wellness line, or cannabis or vapes depending on what the preference is.
 We're really excited to be here and we have some excited stuff coming,” Bourke added.